Essential self-adjointness of Wick squares in quasi-free Hadamard representations on curved spacetimes: Self-adjointness of second order Wick polynomials

-Arguing as in Lemma \ref{Lem_offdiagonal} and using Proposition \ref{Prop_NelsonFock} we see that the $T_n$ have a dense set of analytic vectors in the GNS-representation of each quasi-free state $\omega$.
+By Lemma \ref{Lem_Wick} and Proposition \ref{Prop_NelsonFock} we see that the $X_n$ have $\mathcal{D}_{\omega}$ as a dense set of analytic vectors in the GNS-representation of the quasi-free state $\omega$.
 They are also symmetric and therefore essentially self-adjoint on $\mathcal{D}_{\omega}$.
-Furthermore, as $n\rightarrow\infty$ the functions $F_n$ converge to $F$ in the H\"ormander pseudo-topology, so by Theorem \ref{Thm_Wick} the operators $T_n-c_nI$ converge strongly on $\mathcal{D}_{\omega}$ to $T$.
+Furthermore, as $n\rightarrow\infty$ the functions $F_n$ converge to $F$ in the H\"ormander pseudo-topology, so by Theorem \ref{Thm_Wick} the operators $X_n-c_nI$ converge strongly on $\mathcal{D}_{\omega}$ to $T$.
 Next we note that the $c_n$ are non-negative, because